statamic/v2-docs/content/pages/3.guides/1.getting-started/index.md

 If you have any addons, you should run `php please addons:refresh` to make sure any addons know an update has been run.
 If you don't have command line access, you can go to `Configure » Addons » Refresh` and run it there.

+Lastly, run `php please clear:cache` to – you guessed it – clear your cache.

 _If you're looking for how to upgrade from v1, check out the [Upgrading From v1 guide][v1-upgrade]._

 # Folder Tour {#folder-tour}